4Geeks logo

 Things you should know about CSS

-• Why is discouraged the use of the #id selector?
+• Why is the use of the #id selector discouraged?
 Because it's too specific, it goes against reusability.

-• Why are stylesheets supposed to be written from the most generic to the most specific styles?
-Because you will write way fewer lines of code that way, you also avoid lots of bugs or fights between your selectors.
+• Why should stylesheets be written from the most generic to the most specific styles?
+Because you will write way fewer lines of code that way, you also avoid lots of bugs or conflicts between your selectors.

 Things you should know about programming